schifano/udacity-final/iOS Networking with Swift/Lesson 1 - Networking and Web Services.md

 ## Lessons Learned

+### What is the difference between authentication and authorization?

+**Authentication** ensures someone's identity; another way of saying it might be "they are who they say they are"

+**Authorization** provides someone access to do something; another way of saying it might be "they are allowed to do this action”

+### What is OAuth?

+An open standard for authorization that allows users to log into third parties (Google, Facebook, ...) to reduce the risk of access credentials being compromised
+We will talk more about OAuth in the next lesson

+### What is OpenID Connect?

+An authentication layer built on top of the OAuth 2.0 protocol that allows clients to verify the identity of a user based on authentication performed by an authorization server
+OpenID Connect can also be used to obtain basic profile information about a user in an interoperable and RESTful manner

+### What are the general steps for making a networking request?

+        /* 1.
+Set the parameters */
+        /* 2.
+Build the URL */
+        /* 3.
+Configure the request */
+        /* 4.
+Make the request */
+        /* 5.
+Parse the data */
+        /* 6.
+Use the data! */
+        /* 7.
+Start the request */

+### What is Apple App Transport Security?

+Apple now requires all HTTP requests to be made securely using HTTPS through ATS (Apple Transport Security).
+You can still, however, send HTTP (non-secure) requests if you configure ATS accordingly.

+Introduced in iOS 9 and OS X El Capitan
+App Transport Security enforces best practices for secure network connections — notably, TLS 1.2 and forward secrecy App Transport Security is enabled by default when using NSURLSession, NSURLConnection, or CFURL in iOS 9 or OS X El Capitan.

+### Why would it be important to use HTTPS over HTTP?

+Using HTTP requests means that anyone watching the networking traffic could potentially see the username and password being used as parameters with each login attempt.
+An application called Charles can enable you to see all the web traffic from your machine.
+An HTTPS call encrypts all the data being sent from the app.

 ### What is a UIWebView?

 UIWebView - embed web content into your app.
 Can use this class to move forward and backward in web history.
 Can set some web content properties programmatically.